Zenith-Sosuke/Zenith-Sosuke/README.md

 - Building **Celestia** — a full-featured Discord bot with antinuke, automod, moderation, reaction commands, and more
 - Running **BotForge** — a custom bot ordering service where you can commission a bot built to your needs
-- Published **Sorayomi** — a public REST weather API hosted on Render
+- Published **Sorayomi** — a public REST weather API hosted on Cloudflare Workers
 - Stack: Node.js, Discord.js v14, JavaScript, MongoDB, REST APIs, React

 ---